apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 There's also another paper to look into called [LOZO](https://arxiv.org/abs/2410.07698) which takes this idea further.
 Essentially you can also LoRA your perturbations.
 Initially, this seems like a strange things to do.
 But the LOZO paper justifies it by saying that, since gradients tend to be low rank anyway, maybe you actually *want* low rank perturbations.
 If the update is supposed to be low rank, if it isn't (if it's a gaussian like in MeZO) then the parts that aren't low rank are probably along flat directions, and you would get a better update on average and reduce your variance with a lower rank update.
 I'm not sure I'm sold on the justification.
 My intuition is that sparse updates are fine for narrow finetuing tasks, but for harder stuff it's unclear if rank-r updates are enough to reach the best-generalizing solution.

 I think more research needs to be done here.
 Nobody has studied this to the degree that it needs to be.
-I would be interested to see a model trained with ZO on, for example, PleIAs/SYNTH data.
-See how much your choice of r for your weights and for z matters for standard language modeling.
+I would be interested to see a model trained with ZO on, for example, [PleIAs/SYNTH](https://huggingface.co/datasets/PleIAs/SYNTH) or [TRM](https://arxiv.org/abs/2510.04871) data.
+See how much your choice of `r` for parameters and for `z` matters for standard language modeling and RL tasks.

+ZO has never really been scaled to the extent that is necessary for answering these sorts of basic questions of if it works or not.

+### ZO RL

+Speaking of ZO and RL, I have not seen anybody work on this.
+But here goes an explanation of what I'm thinking.

+Since we're doing

+Theoretically there's no reason why
+You can set the loss/rewards however you want

 ### ZO-Muon

 Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
 I think that's really cool.
 Nesterov momentum also works the way you want it to, as it does not depend on anything but your gradient update, which is to say the pseudograd.
-You can just polar-orthogonalize your pseudograd, and it works.
+You can just polar-orthogonalize your pseudograd, it turns out.

-### Optimal Architecture
+## Optimal Architecture

+### Why would we want to scale depth over width?

+* Better sequential reasoning (Better on hard problems, better benchmark perf)
+  * Recurrence-completeness?
+* Smaller kvcache
+* Faster

+### Why is this hard

+* Stability issues (vanishing/exploding gradients) in backprop
+  * This gets worse for RNNs the longer your sequence length, hence Truncated Backpropagation Through Time (TBTT)
+* Residual connections exist to solve this to an extent

 * Attention or recurrence?
   * Efficient attention vs RNN state space blowup still reasonable scaling limit